Ayanza Review

 Key Questions

-Is Ayanza mainly a project manager or a broader team workspace?
+Is Ayanza closer to a notes app or a team workspace?